Chrono-Heritage/Moderndustry/README.md

 # Moderndustry
-A mod that add modern items and block inculde industry or nuclear.
+A mod that add modern items and block include industry or nuclear.